Cosmology without Einstein's assumption that inertial mass produces gravity: Issues and Observations

-\section{ISSUES AND OBSERVATIONS}
+\section{Issues and Observations}

-The conceptual basis of the model of the cosmos developed in the preceding sections differs in many respects from that of the concordance model.
-These differences and their consequences bring up a number of issues, some of which have been discussed above to greater or lesser extent, others of which have been passed over.
-In this section I shall specify and comment on those that I have been able to identify along the way, in approximately the order in which they appeared.
-For ease of reference I shall call my model the PCB model, and the concordance model the $\Lambda$CDM model.
+The conceptual basis of the model of the cosmos developed in the preceding sections differs in many respects from that of the standard, concordance model.
+These differences and their consequences, each stemming directly or indirectly from disallowing Einstein's implicit assumption that inertial mass produces gravity, bring up a number of issues, some of which have been discussed above to greater or lesser extent, others of which have been passed over.
+In this section I identify and comment on several of them.
+For ease of reference I will call my model the PCDM model (P~for~primordial, C for continuously created, D for drainhole, M for matter) and the concordance model the $\Lambda$CDM model ($\Lambda$ for $\Lambda$, C for cold, D for dark, M for matter).